 After we got back on to the boat we were given a little bit more time to relax and freshen up again.
 This is one of the things I loved about this tour – there was such a good mix of structured and unstructured time.

-During this unstructured-time we did a quick golden hour photo shoot on the boat and got some great photos!
-Also it’s good to note that there was a buy one get one free happy hour going on which is fab, love a good happy hour!
-We got some great shots and shortly afterwards the fresh spring roll demonstration was about to start.
+During this unstructured-time, we did a quick golden hour photo shoot on the boat and got some great photos!
+Also, it’s good to note that there was a buy one get one free happy hour going on which is fab, love a good happy hour!
+We got some great shots and shortly afterward the fresh spring roll demonstration was about to start.

 A beautiful platter of veggies and herbs were placed on the top deck while everyone crowded around to watch how to skillfully roll the rice paper.
 After the demonstration people were given a chance to make some of their own.
 The fresh rolls were delicious and it was so unique to be making them whilst also floating around the bay!